 Although there’s been little agreement on whether there is a ‘correct’ way to construct a multifactor portfolio, or whether multifactor portfolios are able to reduce drawdowns, almost everyone agrees that a diversified set of factor exposures is preferable to investing in a single factor.
 Multifactor portfolios have, in the past, been able to outperform single-factor exposures, with lower risk.

 Whilst multifactor investing might seem too good to be true, there are several problems with factor investing, which need thinking about.
-The second post (which I’ll upload next week) looks at the issues investors need to consider before committing to a multifactor allocation.
+The next post looks at the issues investors need to consider before committing to a multifactor allocation.